-8.5.1 The Contractor shall develop, maintain and operate procedures for receiving, investigating and responding to complaints.

-8.5.2 Complaint Procedures

-8.5.2.1 Within five (5) business days after the Contract effective date, the Contractor shall provide the

-- County with the Contractor's policy for receiving, investigating and responding to user complaints. - 8.5.2.2 Contractor shall use "User Complaint Report" Exhibit L as part of their policy. - 8.5.2.3 The County will review the Contractor's policy and provide the Contractor with approval of said plan or with requested changes. - 8.5.2.4 If the County requests changes in the Contractor's policy, the Contractor shall make such changes and resubmit the plan within five (5) business days for County approval. - 8.5.2.5 If, at any time, the Contractor wishes to change the Contractor's policy, the Contractor shall submit proposed changes to the County for approval before implementation. - 8.5.2.6 The Contractor shall preliminarily investigate all complaints and notify the County's Program Manager of the status of the investigation within five (5) business days of receiving the complaint. - 8.5.2.7 When complaints cannot be resolved informally, a system of follow-through shall be instituted which adheres to formal plans for specific actions and strict time deadlines. - 8.5.2.8 Copies of all written responses shall be sent to the County's Program Manager within three (3) business days of mailing to the complainant.
+- 8.5.1 The CONTRACTOR shall develop, maintain and operate procedures for receiving, investigating and responding to complaints. - 8.5.2 Complaint Procedures - 8.5.2.1 Within five (5) business days after the Contract effective date, the CONTRACTOR shall provide the COUNTY with the CONTRACTOR'S policy for receiving, investigating and responding to user complaints. - 8.5.2.2 CONTRACTOR shall use the "User Complaint Report," Exhibit L, as part of their policy. - 8.5.2.3 The COUNTY will review the CONTRACTOR'S policy and provide the CONTRACTOR with approval of said plan or with requested changes. - 8.5.2.4 If the COUNTY requests changes in the CONTRACTOR'S policy, the CONTRACTOR shall make such changes and resubmit the plan within five (5) business days for COUNTY approval. - 8.5.2.5 If, at any time, the CONTRACTOR wishes to change the CONTRACTOR'S policy, the

+CONTRACTOR shall submit proposed changes to the COUNTY for approval before implementation.

+- 8.5.2.6 The CONTRACTOR shall preliminarily investigate all complaints and notify the COUNTY'S Project Manager of the status of the investigation within five (5) business days of receiving the complaint. - 8.5.2.7 When complaints cannot be resolved informally, a system of follow-through shall be instituted which adheres to formal plans for specific actions and strict time deadlines. - 8.5.2.8 Copies of all written responses shall be sent to the COUNTY'S Project Manager within three (3) business days of mailing to the complainant.